Johann Wolfgang von Goethe: Influence

 The Federal Republic of Germany's cultural institution, the Goethe-Institut, is named after him, and promotes the study of German abroad and fosters knowledge about Germany by providing information on its culture, society and politics.

-The literary estate of Goethe in the Goethe and Schiller Archives was inscribed on UNESCO's Memory of the World Register in 2001 in recognition of its historical significance.
+The literary estate of Goethe in the Goethe and Schiller Archives was inscribed on UNESCO's Memory of the World international register in 2001 in recognition of its historical significance.

 Goethe's influence was dramatic because he understood that there was a transition in European sensibilities, an increasing focus on sense, the indescribable, and the emotional.
 This is not to say that he was emotionalistic or excessive; on the contrary, he lauded personal restraint and felt that excess was a disease: "There is nothing worse than imagination without taste".
 Goethe praised Francis Bacon for his advocacy of science based on experiment and his forceful revolution in thought as one of the greatest strides forward in modern science.
 However, he was critical of Bacon's inductive method and approach based on pure classification.
 He said in Scientific Studies:

 Goethe's scientific and aesthetic ideas have much in common with Denis Diderot, whose work he translated and studied.
 Both Diderot and Goethe exhibited a repugnance towards the mathematical interpretation of nature; both perceived the universe as dynamic and in constant flux; both saw "art and science as compatible disciplines linked by common imaginative processes"; and both grasped "the unconscious impulses underlying mental creation in all forms."
 Goethe's Naturanschauer is in many ways a sequel to Diderot's interprète de la nature.

 His views make him, along with Adam Smith, Thomas Jefferson, and Ludwig van Beethoven, a figure in two worlds: on the one hand, devoted to the sense of taste, order, and finely crafted detail, which is the hallmark of the artistic sense of the Age of Reason and the neo-classical period of architecture; on the other, seeking a personal, intuitive, and personalized form of expression and society, firmly supporting the idea of self-regulating and organic systems.
 George Henry Lewes celebrated Goethe's revolutionary understanding of the organism.

 Thinkers such as Ralph Waldo Emerson would take up many similar ideas in the 1800s.
 Goethe's ideas on evolution would frame the question that Darwin and Wallace would approach within the scientific paradigm.
 The Serbian inventor and electrical engineer Nikola Tesla was heavily influenced by Goethe's Faust, his favorite poem, and had actually memorized the entire text.
 It was while reciting a certain verse that he was struck with the epiphany that would lead to the idea of the rotating magnetic field and ultimately, alternating current.

+The public university in the city of Frankfurt am Main was named after Goethe, the Goethe University.